granantuin/airport_ml/README.md

 1. Navigate to the notebook directory for the desired airport (e.g., `LEST/notebooks/`).
 2. Open the desired notebook in Jupyter Notebook or Jupyter Lab.
 3. Follow the steps in the notebook to preprocess the data, train the model, and save the trained model to the `algorithms/` directory.

+in the second case:
+The files are:
+1.ICAO-codefusion_ml.ipynb: create an array of strings.
+First words of the string are meteorological variables forecasted by algotithms.
+Last words are the actual METAR report

 ### Dependencies